 Amalthea is the third moon from Jupiter

 Galileo is thought to have discovered the largest four moons of Jupiter in 1610 with a small telescope.
-Galileo was unable to see the moon Amalthea because of its size but the moon is the third from Jupiter and takes just under half an Earth day to move around the largest planet in the solar system.
+Galileo was unable to see the moon Amalthea because of its size.
+However, the moon is the third from Jupiter.
+It takes just under half an Earth day to move around the largest planet in the solar system.

 Amalthea is thought to be an asteroid

-The majority of moons are formed fro debris in the area around a planet.
-However, Amalthea was not formed in this way and is different in its characteristics when compared to the other, more than 60 moons of Jupiter.
+The majority of moons are formed from debris in the area around a planet.
+However, Amalthea was not formed in this way.
+It is different in its characteristics when compared to the other, more than 60 moons of Jupiter.
 Amalthea is made of ice and porous materials and is thought to have formed far from the heat of Jupiter.
 Many astronomers theorize the moon was an asteroid that passed too close to Jupiter and was pulled in by its gravity.